Milwaukee County Zoo: Africa/Asia/South America Mixed Exhibits

 A series out of outdoor exhibits featuring animals from South America, Asia, and Africa, along with 2 new rescued American white pelicans.
 Some of the animals are in "panorama"-style displays in which the predator and the prey appear in the same exhibit due to hidden moats.
-Much of the space is currently being transformed into a multi phase project known as Adventure Africa, so the majority of the exhibits are dedicated to animals from the African savannah, including an African waterhole exhibit for the plains zebra, waterbuck, greater kudu, marabou stork, and an outdoor predator/prey setup yard for rotating spotted hyenas, and African lions, an African savannah exhibit for the pelicans, cinereous vultures, Thomson's gazelles, southern ground hornbills and an outdoor predator/prey setup yard for cheetahs, an exhibit for red river hogs, an indoor exhibit for servals, and an exhibit for reticulated giraffes.
-South American species include an greater rheas, Baird's tapirs, alpacas, red-footed tortoises, yellow-footed tortoises, some new capybaras and an outdoor predator/prey setup yard for jaguars.
-Asian species include an exhibit for Bactrian camels, Indian peafowl, and an outdoor predator/prey setup yard for Amur tigers, an exhibit for red pandas, an exhibit for snow leopards and the old black rhino exhibit now contains two Domestic yaks.
+Much of the space is currently being transformed into a multi phase project known as Adventure Africa, so the majority of the exhibits are dedicated to animals from the African savannah, including an African waterhole exhibit for plains zebra, waterbuck, greater kudu, and an outdoor predator/prey setup yard for rotating spotted hyenas and African lions, an African savannah exhibit for the pelicans, cinereous vultures, Thomson's gazelles, southern ground hornbills and an outdoor predator/prey setup yard for cheetahs, an exhibit for red river hogs, an indoor exhibit for servals, and an exhibit for reticulated giraffes.

+South American species include greater rheas, Baird's tapirs, alpacas, red-footed tortoises, yellow-footed tortoises and an outdoor predator/prey setup yard for jaguars.
+Asian species include an exhibit for Bactrian camels, free-roaming Indian peafowl, and an outdoor predator/prey setup yard for Amur tigers, an exhibit for red pandas, an exhibit for snow leopards and the old black rhino exhibit now contains two Domestic yaks.
 The Giraffe House, part of the same exhibit area, was renovated in 2006, allowing visitors to climb a deck and come face-to-face with the zoo's reticulated giraffe herd and even feed them.
 The giraffe exhibit is also an exhibit that remains the same at the Adventure Africa exhibit, and in the middle of the enclosures is a building called the Florence Mila Borchert Big Cat country which has indoor and outdoor areas for the African lions, cheetahs, servals, hyenas, tigers, snow leopards, red pandas, and jaguars.

 Adventure Africa

+In the spring of 2019 and the summer of 2020, respectively, Adventure Africa phases 1 and 2 opened.